manthano/vagrantpress/README.md

 # VagrantPress

 *VagrantPress* is a packaged development environment for developing WordPress themes and plugins.
 [chadthompson] initially created this project to aid in developing child modules for a WordPress blog.
-I modified it to use a private ip (rather than a port), move WordPress into a subdirectory, and remove some components I didn't want/need.
+I modified it to make it more friendly in a Windows/Hyper-V environment, use a private ip (rather than a port), move WordPress into a subdirectory, and remove some components I didn't want/need.

 # What's Installed

 + Ubuntu Trusty (14.04)
-+ Wordpress 4.0
++ Latest version of WordPress
 + Mysql
 + Php
 + Phpmyadmin